 6. Give away and let go all that no longer serves you.
 You can speak this out loud.
 You can write this on a piece of paper to burn in the fire or by candle.
 Get it all out.
 Feel the muck leave you.

 7. Do a group meditation or guided visualization.
-Listen to a guided meditation to help you reflect on the last year.
+Listen to a guided meditation to help bring you into your creativity and imagination.
 Visualization is a powerful practice at any time, but especially to call in the New Year!
-I've recorded a New Year's Eve Ceremony Talk here that you are welcome to use.
-It will help you reflect, release and say goodbye to the last year and take you through some of the rituals.
-It can be used with a whole group of people or just for you.
+I've recorded a New Year's meditation here that you are welcome to use!

 8. Have a potluck feast with your loved ones.
 Have everyone bring something to eat after your ceremony.